malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 Once the file is saved on your Desktop move it to your working directory that we just created and set.
 (Tutorial_RNA_seq).

-It is a good idea to open the input file in excel and check its content before you start to work with it in R.
+It is a good idea to open the input file in excel and check its content before you start to work with it in R. This is just for you to get an idea what type of format the data has.
+I don't recommend keeping the file open in excel while you are running the commands from the tutorial though.
 Repeating again!
 The file with the raw counts has to be placed in your working directory.
 To read/load the input file in Rstudio use the command below.